Troupes, Cumulants, and Stack-Sorting: Introduction

 One of the central notions in the study of the stack-sorting map is that of a \emph{$t$-stack-sortable permutation}, which is a permutation $\pi$ such that $s^t(\pi)$ is increasing ($s^t$ denotes the $t$-fold iterate of $s$).
 The enumeration of $2$-stack-sortable permutations in particular has received a huge amount of attention \cite{BonaSimplicial, Bousquet98, Branden3, Cori, DefantCounting, Dulucq, Dulucq2, Egge, Fang, Goulden}.
+The longstanding open problem of finding a polynomial-time algorithm for enumerating $3$-stack-sortable permutations was only solved very recently in \cite{DefantCounting}.
 The Refined Tree Decomposition Lemma and the Refined Tree Fertility Formula allow one to straightforwardly generalize many of the results that the author has proven about the stack-sorting map to the more general context of troupes.
 To illustrate this, we will show how the Refined Tree Decomposition Lemma gives a general method for enumerating $2$-stack-sortable permutations belonging to sets of permutations that are associated with troupes.
 For two very concrete applications, we enumerate $2$-stack-sortable alternating permutations of odd length and $2$-stack-sortable permutations whose descents are all peaks.
 We will also prove that the generating function that counts $2$-stack-sortable permutations associated to a troupe is algebraic whenever the generating function counting the trees in the troupe is algebraic.
 This is a far-reaching generalization of the fact that the generating function counting $2$-stack-sortable permutations is algebraic.
 Furthermore, we will show that these methods provide recurrences that count $3$-stack-sortable permutations associated to troupes.

-As a final result, we prove that the sequence enumerating the trees in a troupe ${\bf T}$ is determined by the sequence enumerating the branch generators of the troupe.
+As a final result, we prove that the sequence enumerating the trees in a troupe is determined by the sequence enumerating the branch generators of the troupe.
 In many cases, the latter sequence is much simpler than the former.
 This yields a new transform on nonnegative integer sequences, which we call the \emph{troupe transform}.